Westfield Board of Education

 2. Any Administrator who has retired under the provisions of the New Jersey Teachers Pension and Annuity fund with less than 25 years service in Westfield, will be entitled to continue in the district sponsored health benefits program along with their dependents for life, at their own expense.
 Upon becoming eligible for Medicare, Medicare will become the primary coverage.
 Upon the death of an administrator his/her dependents would be eligible for benefits under the provisions of COBRA.

-Should the Board decide to change insurance carriers, the preceding procedures and substantive benefits must be the same as, or better than, those provided by the current carrier.
+Should the Board decide to change insurance carriers, the preceding procedures and substantive benefits must be the same as those provided by the current carrier.

 1. The Plan